iron-io/docs/worker/reference/dotworker/index.md

 ---

 <b>Note: this reference guide is <i>deprecated</i></b>.
 We have replaced these instructions
 with newer, simpler ones.
-Please see http://dev.iron.io/worker/getting_started/ instead.
+Please see
+<a href="http://dev.iron.io/worker/getting_started/">the Docker workflow guide</a> instead.

 We like to encourage our users to think of workers as independent chunks